If you could grow your business with less stress and pressure… what would be easy?

-But you also need to extend the thank you to a year long referral experience complete with ongoing touch points that are meaningful and memorable..
+But you also need to extend the thank you to a year long referral experience complete with ongoing outreach that is meaningful and memorable.

 David Erdman has been doing it for more than 30 years without asking for referrals, or using manipulation tactics or paying a commission for referrals received.

 Even if your referrals are inconsistent.
 Or sporadic.
 Or non-existent.